 Dreams serve as powerful tools, revealing hidden truths, and guiding individuals on a path of self-discovery and healing.
 In Jungian psychology, dreams are not random occurrences but windows into the collective unconscious, speaking a language of symbols and archetypes that hold profound meaning.

 Dream analysis in Jungian therapy offers a unique and complete approach to self-discovery and personal growth.
-By unlocking the secrets of the unconscious mind, individuals can tap into a wellspring of wisdom, healing, and transformation.
+By building the secrets of the unconscious mind, individuals can tap into a wellspring of wisdom, healing, and transformation.

 Jungian Psychology and Persona